akrzemi1/__sandbox__/papers/constexpr_bool_conv.md

 Background
 ----------

-The no-narrowing requirement was added in [CWG 2039](http://www.open-std.org/jtc1/sc22/wg21/docs/cwg_defects.html#2039), which indicates it was intentional.
+The no-narrowing requirement was added in [[CWG 2039]](http://www.open-std.org/jtc1/sc22/wg21/docs/cwg_defects.html#2039), which indicates it was intentional.
 However, the issue documentation does not state the reason.

 The no-narrowing requirement looks justified in the context of `noexcept` specifications, where the "double `noexcept`" syntax is so strange that it can be easily misused.
 For instance, if I want to say that my function `f()` has the same `noexcept` specification as function `g()`, it doesn't seem impossible that I could mistakenly type this as: